microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 In practice, this means the change we construct for the tip state is equivalent to:
 * Applying the inverse change rebased over the interim changes

+For both Patch Undo and Retroactive Undo, we could potentially consider whether the interim change could successfully be applied if rebased over the inverse change.
+If not, we could only prune the inverse to make it so.
+This would have the effect of only undoing changes that no other change since depends on.
+For example, if the original change to be undone inserted a subtree, then the final inverse would only delete that subtree if no interim changes had performed operations within this subtree.

 ### Which Semantics to Support

-We consider the "Retroactive" semantics to be .
+There is still some debate as to which semantics are preferable.
+One relevant fact to consider is that the commanding system's support for undo, which would roll back interim change and the change to be undone then re-run the commands for the interim edits, is closest in spirit to Retroactive Undo.

-Application authors can decide which to leverage in a given scenario.
+We currently aim to build a system that could support them all and let application authors decide which to leverage in a given scenario.
-This means that when reconciling inverse and interim changes, we need to support rebasing an inverse change over its interim changes as well as rebasing interim changes over the inverse change.
+The practical impact is that when reconciling inverse and interim changes, we need to support rebasing an inverse change over its interim changes as well as rebasing interim changes over the inverse change.
+We must therefore ensure that the relevant information to do is available.

 ##